 There's a whole lot of people that don't like wearing anything around their wrists.
 It can get pretty sweaty underneath there so the opportunity to slip on an Athos or Hexoskin shirt means you make your tracking invisible and wear it like you would with your everyday clothes.
 That being said, many offer a compression fit that's not the most flattering if you don't already have a slim physique.

-But that's changing, with the likes of Lumo Run, a pair of smart running shorts that look like a normal pair of shorts you'd find in a regular sports shop.
-Now the tech has the chance to go a lot further as Lumo recently announced that its Motion Science Platform will be open to third parties.
-It teased that it is already working with "top sports apparel" names.
+But that's changing, with the likes of Lumo Run, a pair of smart running shorts that look like a normal pair of shorts you'd find in a regular sports shop that houses its tracking sensor.
+Now the tech has the chance to go a lot further as Lumo has opened its Motion Science Platform to third parties and it has recently announced its working with Puma on an AI coaching device.

 OMSignal said it spent a lot of time trying to get the right design for its smart sports bra to make sure it also offered a good fit to go with the cutting-edge tech.
 In our test, our reviewer Gina agreed: "It's incredibly supportive while remaining as comfortable as a sports bra can be."